 “A group of mathematicians has been trying for years to have a core statistical concept debunked.
 Now, the Supreme Court might have done it for them.” – Carl Bialik, “Making a Stat Less Significant,” The Wall Street Journal, April 2, 2011, p.
 A5

-- Ziliak article on randomized trials forthcoming in the Fall 2013 inaugural issue of the Review of Behavioral Economics: Balanced vs Randomized Field Experiments in Economics – Why W.S.
-Gosset aka Student Matters
+- Paper on RCTs published in the Review of Behavioral Economics: (Final) Balanced vs Randomized Field Experiments _ Ziliak Rev Behavioral Economics 2014

 - Stephen T. Ziliak gave a keynote lecture on Guinnessometrics at the third international Beeronomics conference on The Economics of Beer and Brewing, York, England, September 19th, 2013.
 His talk was titled, The Best Regressions You Can Almost Taste: Barley and Malt Value After the 1906 Guinness Nitrogen Experiments

 - Stephen T. Ziliak addressed the Joint Statistical Meetings in Montreal, August 7th, 2013, on Guinnessometrics Against the Gold Standard: Randomization, Significance, and the Search for Validity

 - Post at Mark Thoma’s blog, Economist’s View: Randomized Field Experiments were Tried and Rejected More Than a Century Ago*

 - Gosset aka “Student” inspired article on the trouble with the so-called “gold standard”: significance testing and randomized trials in medicine, field experiments in economics, and other areas: Stephen T. Ziliak, The Validus Medicus and a New Gold Standard, The Lancet 376, No. 9738 (July 31, 2010): 324 – 325.